 Puerto Rico Securities Arbitration & Litigation Lawyers

-Gana Weinstein LLP represents individuals and institutions in securities litigations in the commonwealth of Puerto Rico in arbitration before the Financial Industry Regulatory Authority (FINRA).
+The securities and investment attorneys at Gana Weinstein LLP represent individuals and institutions in securities litigations in the commonwealth of Puerto Rico in arbitration before the Financial Industry Regulatory Authority (FINRA).
 When clients first retain us, many of them have suffered substantial financial losses in their portfolios.
 Many clients have difficulty understanding where their funds have gone, how their broker allowed such losses to occur in the first place, and what their investments are currently worth.

-Investors in Puerto Rico are protected by legislative laws and statutes together with industry rules that prohibit brokers from engaging in fraud, unsuitable sales, churning, unauthorized trading, failure to supervise, breach of fiduciary duty, or negligence.
+Investors in Puerto Rico Bonds and Puerto Rico Investments are protected by legislative laws and statutes together with industry rules that prohibit brokers from engaging in fraud, unsuitable sales, churning, unauthorized trading, failure to supervise, breach of fiduciary duty, or negligence; particularly when it comes to the sale of Puerto Rico Bond Funds.
 Below are useful links and resources covering some of the investor protections available in the commonwealth of Puerto Rico.

 - Commissioner of Financial Institutions of Puerto Rico (OCIF) regulates, supervises, and oversee Puerto Rico’s financial system to ensure safety, soundness, and global competitiveness.